llee454/hornet-website/modules/search/Readme.md

 }

 /*
+  Accepts one argument, done, a function that accepts two arguments: an Error object and a
+  JQuery HTML Element.
+Calls searchEventHandlers and then done.
 */
 search_Interface.prototype.callSearchEventHandlers = function (done) {
   async.series (this.searchEventHandlers, done);
 }

 /*
+  Accepts two arguments:
+  * done, a function that accepts two arguments: an Error object and a JQuery HTML Element
+  * expand, a function that accepts a JQuery
+    HTML Element and expands any blocks embedded within the element

+  Opens the filter element and appends the search results.
+This function also registers a search event handler that updates the filter element.
+Passes the filter element, with the appended results, to done.
 */
 search_Interface.prototype.getFilterElement = function (done, expand) {
   var filterElement = $('<ol></ol>').addClass ('search_filter');